FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/Service.md

 started

-see also[ZeroTouchInstall Services section](https://freetakteam.github.io/FreeTAKServer-User-Docs/Installation/Ansible/ZeroTouchInstall/) to see the complete list of the services created by the installer
+see also [ZeroTouchInstall Services section](https://freetakteam.github.io/FreeTAKServer-User-Docs/Installation/Ansible/ZeroTouchInstall/) to see the complete list of the services created by the installer